Heavy copper pcb prototypes

 Conventional subtractive process

 Hemeixinpcb has the capability to build thick copper PCB with copper thickness up to 10 oz or 400 µm by conventional PCB process.
 We can also apply a selective process to make different copper thickness circuits on the same layer.

 Plating Copper Under Circuit (PCUC) or “Peacock” process

 Hemeixinpcb developed a new process that makes the thick copper and fine line circuits on the same layer.
 This novel process is easier than the selective process and another similar process.
 This patented process electroplates thick copper to fill the cavity under one side of laminate copper foil, just like the electroforming process.
 After etching the tope side foil, this inner layer with different copper thicknesses can be laminated with another inner layer to make multilayer thick copper PCB board.
-This process can also make double sided thick copper PCB circuits.
+This process can also make double sided heavy copper PCB circuits.
 It is especially a good process to replace I-coin PCB if the thin and small coin is needed.